arcatdmz/danoweb/README.md

 ```

 - optionally provide the following environment variables
-- do NOT put this file when the application runs in a Docker container
+- do NOT define these variables when the application runs in a Docker container (especially Heroku that provides a unique `PORT` for every deploy)

 ```sh
 USER_DIR=./public